jfilus/byteWIKI/docs/source/softwaredevelopment.rst

 6. How do you flash the Image?
 ==============================

 ..
-Note:: You need a micro-SD card with **minimal 8GB** capacity.
+Attention:: You need a micro-SD card with **minimal 8GB** capacity.
 When flashing, **all existing data** on the micro-SD card will be lost.
 You don´t need to format the micro-SD card before flashing.

 6.1 byteDEVKIT
 --------------